Ben's Toolbox for Logic Pro

 A preset is created in the Preset Manager.
 It stores the preset name, include/exclude mode, main rules, optional counter rules, mute rules, Bounce type, export/Bounce type, online/offline behavior, stem option, dictionary usage and the Fade option.

-Open the Preset Manager via the Preset menu in Bouncer.
+1. Open the Preset Manager via the Preset menu in Bouncer Tool.

-Save the preset and apply it in Bouncer.
-Add Tracks creates a new Bounce round from this.
+7. Save the preset and apply it in Bouncer Tool.
+Add Tracks creates a new Bounce-Round from this.

-In the Preset Manager, include/exclude logic, track types, scope, mute rules, dictionary and Fade are defined per preset.
+In the Preset Manager, include/exclude logic, track types, nesting level, Mute Rules, dictionary and Fade are defined per preset.

 Example: Instrumental preset

 An instrumental can be built in Exclude mode: The main rules look for vocal terms like vox, vocal, lead vox or choir.
-The Bouncer then includes all non-excluded tracks in the round.
+The Bouncer Tool then includes all non-excluded tracks in the round.
 If you still want certain vocal FX returns to remain in the mix, they can be recorded again using the counter filter.
-Alternatively, vocal tracks can be muted using mute rules if the round is to run as a shared mix.
+Alternatively, vocal tracks can be muted via Mute Rules if the round is to run as a shared mix.

 Example: Stem preset

 A drums stem is typically an include preset.
 The main rules are looking for that's why, kick, snare or a top-level subgroup called Drums.
-If only the group track is to be exported, the track type should be set appropriately, e.g. B. Subgroup with top level scope.
+If only the group track is to be exported, the track type should be set appropriately, e.g. B. Subgroup with Nesting Level Top Level.
 If individual audio tracks are to be exported, the filtering is based on audio or instrument tracks.

-A Main Preset is a complete Bouncer setup.
-It saves not just a single track selection preset, but the entire working configuration: selected name preset, click check, low latency check, Bounce master, cycle reference, master FX, audio settings snapshot, final Fade settings and all Bounce rounds as templates.
+A Main Preset is a complete Bouncer Tool setup.
+It saves not just a single track selection preset, but the entire working configuration: selected Name Preset, click check, low latency check, Bounce master, cycle reference, Master FX, audio settings snapshot, final Fade settings, Bounce Versions and all Bounce-Rounds as templates.

-A name preset defines how export files are named.
+A Name Preset defines how export files are named.
 It consists of a prefix, separator, optional stem building block, postfix and the option to write the name in capital letters.
-Without a name preset, the Bouncer uses the mapped track name or, for together rounds, the project name and round name.
+Without Name Preset, the Bouncer Tool uses the mapped track name or, with Together rounds, the project name and round name.

-For single exports, the file name is built from the project name, optional stem component, track name and postfix.
-If multiple tracks had the same name after dictionary mapping, the Bouncer automatically appends a number like -2 so that no files are overwritten.
+For Single exports, the file name is built from the project name, optional stem component, track name and postfix.
+If multiple tracks had the same name after dictionary mapping, the Bouncer Tool automatically appends a number like -2 so that no files are overwritten.

 Dictionary

 Dictionary usage can be saved per preset or round.
-In Together-Rounds, the naming is more round-based; the dictionary is especially important for single/stem outputs where track names become file names directly.
+For Together rounds, the naming is more round-based; the dictionary is particularly important for Single/Stem output, where track names become file names directly.

 In the dictionary, inconsistent track names are mapped to stable target names.